 SAMSI has a vibrant Education and Outreach (E&O) program which reaches about 150 undergraduate and graduate students each year (not including participation in research programs).
 The profoundly interdisciplinary research done at SAMSI is reflected in its E&O activities.

-Undergraduate modeling workshop.
-This week long event is hosted in May before longer type of activities (REUs) get started over the nation.
+Undergraduate Modeling Workshop.
+This week-long event is hosted in May before activities such as REUs get started around the nation.
 Each year one specific problem involving complex data is considered (for instance flu data from the CDC and network models to investigate interactions between different CDC flu regions).
 SAMSI graduate fellows and postdocs are actively involved as mentors; SAMSI program participants deliver lectures.

-Undergraduate outreach days.
+Undergraduate Outreach Workshops.
 Most of the activities of the SAMSI research programs (workshops, working groups, courses) are not ideal for undergraduate students.
 Yet, these students can benefit from exposure to the cutting edge research done as part of every SAMSI program.
-The outreach days aim at filling that gap.
-During these day and a half workshops most of the material is presented by SAMSI postdocs, graduate students and SAMSI visitors.
+The outreach workshops aim to fill that gap.
+During these day and a half workshops, most of the material is presented by SAMSI postdocs, graduate students, and SAMSI visitors.

 Kenan Fellows.
-SAMSI sponsors one SAMSI/Kenan Fellow per year to develop curricula which incorporate mathematical and statistical concepts associated with SAMSI programs.
-This Fellows Program is designed to advance K-12 science and mathematics education through the sponsorship of public school teachers, competitively selected to participate in 18 month fellowships while remaining active in the classroom.
+SAMSI sponsors one SAMSI/Kenan Fellow per year to develop curricula that incorporate mathematical and statistical concepts associated with SAMSI programs.
+This Fellows Program is designed to advance K-12 science and mathematics education through the sponsorship of public school teachers, competitively selected to participate in 18-month fellowships while remaining active in the classroom.
 During the program, the selected teachers collaborate with SAMSI mentors for five weeks during the summer, and periodically during the academic year, on curriculum development.